ardera/flutter-pi/README.md

 To use the gstreamer video player, just rebuild flutter-pi (delete your build folder and reconfigure) and make sure the necessary gstreamer packages are installed.
 (See [dependencies](#dependencies))

 And then, just use the stuff in the official [video_player](https://pub.dev/packages/video_player) package. (`VideoPlayer`, `VideoPlayerController`, etc, there's nothing specific you need to do on the dart-side)

+### audioplayers
+As of current moment flutter-pi implements plugin for `audioplayers: ^4.0.0`.
+There are several things you need to keep in mind:
+- As flutter-pi is intended for use on constrained systems like raspberry pi, you should avoid creating multiple temporary instances and instead prefer to use one global instance of `AudioPlayer`.
+There is limit you can easily hit if you're going to spam multiple instances of `AudioPlayer`
+- Plugin was tested to work with ALSA and `pulseaudio` might prevent the plugin from playing audio correctly:
+    - Hence please make sure you delete `pulseaudio` package from your system.
+    - Make sure you have `gstreamer1.0-alsa` package installed in addition to packages needed for gstreamer video player.
+    - Make sure you can list audio devices using command: `aplay -L`
+        - If there is error, please investigate why and fix it before using audio
+        - One of the common reasons is outdated ALSA config in which case you should delete existing config and replace it with up to date one
+- Finally, if you want to verify your audio setup is good, you can use `gst-launch` command to invoke `playbin` on audio file directly.

 ## 📊 Performance
 ### Graphics Performance